 The bereavement process is different for every pet owner.
 Some only take a couple days for mourning while others take months.
 It is completely normal to mourn the loss of your pet, and you should never feel obligated to put a time limit on what is the “right” amount of time.

-If you have any questions about the process of putting a pet to sleep, or want to schedule an appointment to see if it would be beneficial for your pet’s condition, contact our office at your convenience.
+If you have any questions about the process of putting a pet to sleep, or want to schedule a quality of life consultation appointment contact our office at your convenience.